aaesmail/microservices-ticketing/README.md

 The cluster uses an Ingress Nginx Object to route all data to its respective service The backend services communicate using event-bus only (no direct communication happens between any service)

+Added tests for all services to make sure everything is working as expected

+Also have CI/CD setup to run all tests in the project using Github Workflow

 A Frontend using Next.js has users and tickets creating, deleting, booking & purchasing There is a common library that is hosted on npm that all services install to share definitions of events so that all services can get typescript support on events